Which probiotics are for IBS?

 IBS-A (A for alternating digestive symptoms)

 Many people with IBS find they have alternating constipation and diarrhoea.
-So for a few days they may be constipated, but then once the bowels get moving they find they have to run to the loo until the bowels settle down again.
+So for a few days you may be constipated, but then once the bowels get moving you find you have to run to the loo until the bowels settle down again.
 This is also known as IBS-M (M for mixed type).
-These individuals can try out 'Bifidobacteria & fibre' (formerly OptiBac Probiotics 'For maintaining regularity') and 'Saccharomyces boulardii' (formerly 'For bowel calm'), and take each of these as and when needed.

-Another option is to simply try a general daily probiotic such as 'For every day EXTRA Strength'.
-Two of the strains in 'For every day EXTRA Strength', Lactobacillus acidophilus NCFM® and Bifidobacterium lactis Bi-07 have been specifically trialled in those with IBS and shown to reduce bloating and abdominal distensionii.
-This product is therefore ideal for anyone suffering from any type of IBS, not only to regulate bowel movements but to also specifically help relieve the general symptoms of chronic bloating, abdominal distension and abdominal cramps.
-See the research on our EXTRA Strength probiotic to find out more about this product and the L. acidophilus NCFM® strain, or read the customer reviews on this product.
-Customers wishing to take a particularly high dose of probiotics can take 2 capsules a day.
+One option is to try a high-quality, general, daily probiotic.
+Two strains, Lactobacillus acidophilus NCFM® and Bifidobacterium lactis Bi-07 have been specifically trialled in those with IBS and shown to reduce bloating and abdominal distension3.
+In combination they are ideal for anyone suffering from any type of IBS, not only to regulate bowel movements but to also specifically help to relieve the general symptoms of chronic bloating, abdominal distension and abdominal cramps.

 If in doubt?